Types of material suitable to be used for a reaction vessel

 What factors should be considered when choosing a material for a reaction vessel?

-When selecting a material for a reaction vessel, several factors need to be considered.
-These include the chemical nature of the substances involved in the reaction (e.g., acidity, basicity, solvent type), the operating temperature and pressure, the potential for corrosive interactions, and the mechanical strength required.
-Additionally, the vessel’s compatibility with cleaning and sterilization processes is crucial, especially in pharmaceutical or food processing applications.
+Several factors influence material selection, including the chemical properties of substances involved in the reaction (e.g., acidity, basicity, solvent type), operating temperature and pressure, corrosion potential, and mechanical strength.
+Additionally, the vessel must be compatible with cleaning and sterilization processes, especially in pharmaceutical or food-processing applications.

 How does the chemical reactivity of materials affect the choice of a reaction vessel?